 - Highly customizable email campaigns with drag and drop editor.

-- Pop-up forms, embedded forms, and landing pages all included.
+- Pop-up forms, embedded forms, and landing pages are all included.

 - Auto emails options.